“The decision whether to take HRT, the dose and duration

 - Whether a progestogen is used

-Can HT benefits and risks differ for those who choose to use HT for different durations or lengths of time?
+Can HT benefits and risks differ for those who choose to use HT for different duration or lengths of time?

 Can HT increase breast cancer risk?